 In addition, when it is hot outside, I drive my pit bull to Dairy Queen and get her a small vanilla ice cream cone.
 While my pet shows no stomach problems, be sure to check with your vet about your own pets and which medicines can and cannot be taken with dairy products.

 Cats may tolerate foods like cheese and yogurt.
-Even if your cat is unable to tolerate milk, they may be able to eat butter and ice cream.
+Even if your cat is unable to tolerate milk, he/she may be able to eat butter and ice cream.
 Not all dairy products are created equal.
 Some forms have lower amounts of lactose, and some are diluted with water or fat.
 Finally, if the dairy product is “cultured,” that means it includes microorganisms that have digested the lactose.

-If you are going to give your pet a sweet treat, like ice cream, be sure to give them the full-fat, least amount of chemicals, version.
-Anything labeled sugar-free means chemical crap storm.
+If you are going to give your pet a sweet treat, like ice cream, be sure to give them the full-fat, least amount of chemicals version.
+Anything labeled sugar-free means a chemical crap storm.
 You want to avoid artificial sweeteners of any kind because they are like poison to your pets.
 (They are not great for you either!)

 Why Can Kittens Drink Milk?

 Kittens gain the most nutritional benefits from their mother’s milk in the eight to ten weeks while they are nursing.
-Again, after the mother weans them, and the cat graduates to cat food and soft food, they have little need for milk.
+Again, after the mother weans them and the cat graduates to cat food and soft food, they have little need for milk.
 (Perhaps that is why they lose their ability to digest milk!)

 Best practices suggest if you need to find a replacement for mother’s milk, visit your favorite pet store.
 Talk to a veterinarian and/or the pet store consultant to be sure your kitten is getting the proper formula with the appropriate amounts of fats and nutrients.
 If you find yourself in a situation where you have to nurse a kitten separated too early from its mother, you can find replacements with the appropriate amount of fat and nutrients at most pet stores.

-Although it will not leave a cute milk moustache, you are better off providing water for your cat.
+Although it will not leave a cute milk mustache, you are better off providing water for your cat.
 Unlike dogs, cats rarely “get thirsty” and run to a water bowl to get a drink.
 Pro tip: one of the ways to keep your cat hydrated is to offer canned food frequently, which provides the necessary moisture.

 Miniature fountains have become quite popular as of late, and cats seem to enjoy drinking their water this way.
-You can purchase easy to assemble fountains online.
+You can purchase easy-to-assemble fountains online.
 They are convenient for your cat, making it easy for them to stay hydrated.

 Milk and Pets